-The Highlight Selected package is super simple, it highlights the current word selected on double click.
-Especially useful if you’re looking for a particular method name or function within a file without having to open the find panel.
+The Highlight Selected package is super simple: it highlights the current word selected on double click.
+This is especially useful if you’re looking for a particular method name or function within a file without having to open the find panel.

 11. File Icons